Installing Sound Deadener in a Car

 How Much Surface Area Should You Cover?

 For parts of the car you want to thermally insulate (usually the roof, outer door skins, firewall, and hood), we go for as close to 100% coverage as possible on our own installs.
 It can be worth it on the floor too if you have a high performance exhaust system or other thermal hot spots.

 How Do You Ensure the Sound Deadener Sticks Well?

-Second Skin sound deadening mats create a very strong bond with sheet metal; it’s honestly hard to make it not stick.
-To ensure the best bond, we strongly recommend cleaning the metal surface first and then following the product specific instructions.
+Second Skin sound deadening mats create a very strong bond with sheet metal; it’s honestly hard to make it NOT stick.
+To ensure the best bond, we strongly recommend cleaning the metal surface first and then using a hand roller to firmly attach the mat.